Table of Contents

 Prevention of recurrent supraventricular reentrant tachycardias that are associated with accessory pathways (APs) can be done by chronic oral administration of B-blockers and/or CCBs (verapamil or diltiazem).

-Patients with atrial fibrillation (AF) and rapid ventricular response, should receive class IA or IC antiarrhythmic drug such as quinidine, flecainide or propafenone to slow conduction through the accessory pathway (AP) and increase its refractory period.
+Patients with atrial fibrillation (AF) and rapid ventricular response should receive a class IA or IC antiarrhythmic drugs, such as quinidine, flecainide or propafenone, to slow conduction through the accessory pathway (AP) and increase its refractory period.